 As a producer, you’re required to consider an array of factors when distributing and promoting your product.
 Though you aim to reach those precise goals, most of the time you don’t end up with what you truly need.
 At Viachem, our goals align with yours as we aim to grow your market share.
-We design customized marketing and sales plans specific to you and your products, a service hard to come by with other specialty chemical distribution companies.
+We design customized marketing and sales plans specific to you and your specialty chemicals, food additives and ingredients, a service hard to come by with other specialty chemical distribution companies.
 Are you ready to be rid of the distribution dilemma hanging over your head?

 What You Look For…

 - Sales and market share growth

 - Reduced supply chain cost

 - Ability to identify new prospects

 What You End Up With!